stormasm/spanish/verbs/ella/listlearn.md

 3. (to withstand)
 to bear
 - a. to bear
-Ese columpio no aguantará tu peso, John.That swing won't bear your weight, John.
+Ese columpio no aguantará tu peso,
+John.That swing won't bear your weight, John.
 - b. to take
-No creo que la mesa aguante tanto peso.I don't think the table can take that much weight.
+No creo que la mesa aguante tanto peso.
+I don't think the table can take that much weight.
 - c. to support
-El estante no puede aguantar el peso de tantos libros.The shelf can't support the weight of so many books.
+El estante no puede aguantar el peso de tantos libros.
+The shelf can't support the weight of so many books.
 - d. to hold
-Si esa sillita te aguanta, te doy cinco dólares.If that little chair holds you, I'll give you five bucks.
+Si esa sillita te aguanta, te doy cinco dólares.
+If that little chair holds you, I'll give you five bucks.
 - e. to hold up
-Los soportes son tan viejos que ya no aguantan el techo.The supports are so old that they can't hold up the roof anymore.
+Los soportes son tan viejos que ya no aguantan el techo.
+The supports are so old that they can't hold up the roof anymore.

 4. (to tolerate)
 to put up with

 - a. to put up with
-¿Cómo puedes aguantar ese ruido?How can you put up with that noise?
+¿Cómo puedes aguantar ese ruido ?
+How can you put up with that noise ?
 - b. to endure
-El pueblo aguantó la crueldad del dictador durante muchos años.The people endured the dictator's cruelty for many years.
+El pueblo aguantó la crueldad del dictador durante muchos años.
+The people endured the dictator's cruelty for many years.
 - c. to stand
-No lo aguanto; es bien molesto.I can't stand him; he's really annoying.
+No lo aguanto; es bien molesto.
+I can't stand him; he's really annoying.
 - d. to bear
 ¡Ya no aguanto la espera!
-Dime qué le pasó a Jeoffrey.I can't bear the wait anymore!
+Dime qué le pasó a Jeoffrey.
+I can't bear the wait anymore!
 Tell me what happened to Jeoffrey.

 5. (to stifle)
 - a. to hold (breath)
-Tienes que poder aguantar la respiración para nadar bien.You have to be able to hold your breath to swim well.
+Tienes que poder aguantar la respiración para nadar bien.
+You have to be able to hold your breath to swim well.
 - b. to hold back
-Shelly aguantó las ganas que tenía de decirle a su esposo lo que realmente pensaba.Shelly held back the desire she felt to tell her husband what she was really thinking.
+Shelly aguantó las ganas que tenía de decirle a su esposo lo que realmente pensaba.
+Shelly held back the desire she felt to tell her husband what she was really thinking.

 6. (to endure)
 a. to last
-No creo que esos zapatos te vayan a aguantar todo el año.I don't think those shoes are going to last you all year.
+No creo que esos zapatos te vayan a aguantar todo el año.
+I don't think those shoes are going to last you all year.

 7. (to carry)
 a. to hold
-¿Me aguantas la mochila un segundo?Can you hold my backpack for a second?
+¿Me aguantas la mochila un segundo?
+Can you hold my backpack for a second?

 8. (to wait) (Latin America)
 a. to wait for
-Aguántame un ratito, ¿puedes?Wait for me a minute, ok?
+Aguántame un ratito, ¿puedes?
+Wait for me a minute, ok?

 intransitive verb

 9. (to withstand)
 - a. to hang on
-Sé que puedes aguantar hasta que llegue el doctor.I know you can hang on until the doctor arrives.
+Sé que puedes aguantar hasta que llegue el doctor.
+I know you can hang on until the doctor arrives.
 - b. to hold on
 ¡Aguanta!
-Casi llegamos al hospital.Hold on!
+Casi llegamos al hospital.
+Hold on!
 We're almost at the hospital.

 10. (to endure)
 a. to last
-Guau, estas botas de goma sí que aguantan.Wow, these rubber boots really last.
+Guau, estas botas de goma sí que aguantan.
+Wow, these rubber boots really last.

 11. (to wait)
 - a. to hold on